Tourism in Venezuela

-Cuquenan Falls is the second tallest major waterfall in Venezuela after Angel Falls.

 Tourism in Venezuela has been developed considerably for decades, particularly because of its geographical position, the variety of landscapes, the richness of plants and wildlife, the artistic expressions and the privileged tropical climate of the country, which affords each region (especially the beaches) throughout the year.
 Since 2013, the country is having a very severe economic and political crisis affecting tourism all over the country.